-Check method cannot find or access the object to be compared, or the object does not match its baseline copy, the method will wait for the object to become accessible and for the comparison to complete successfully for the period the Auto-wait timeout setting specifies.
-(Go to Tools > Current Project Properties > Playback to view or modify the setting.)
+Check method cannot find or access the object to be compared, or the object does not match its baseline copy, the method will wait for the object to become accessible and for the comparison to complete successfully for the period the Tools > Current Project Properties > Playback > Auto-wait timeout setting specifies.
 If the method fails to access the object, or if the object does not match its baseline copy within this period, the comparison will fail.

 The following example executes the object checkpoint MyProcess against the test object of the MyProcess.exe process.
 The example assumes that the Stores | Objects collection contains the MyProcess item with the checkpoint data.